therealppk/right-to-know/README.md

 ## How to Run the Project
 ### Development
 1. Create a copy of `.env.development` as `.env`.
 Fill in the right values.
+2. Change the dummy Google API Key
-2. Run the Flask application.
+3. Run the Flask application.
 ```shell
 export $(cat .env | xargs) && FLAVOUR=development flask --app righttoknow run
 ```